nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 1.16   |                                           | Internal IP address and hostname(s) for security server sidecar
 1.17   |                                           | Public IP address, NAT address for security server sidecar

-It is strongly recommended to protect the security server from unwanted access using a firewall (hardware or software based).
-The firewall can be applied to both incoming and outgoing connections depending on the security requirements of the environment where the security server is deployed.
-It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering. **Special attention should be paid with the firewall configuration since incorrect configuration may leave the security server vulnerable to exploits and attacks**.
+To protect the Security Server from unwanted access it is strongly recommended to use a firewall (hardware- or software-based).
+The firewall can be applied to both incoming and outgoing connections, depending on the security requirements of the environment where the Security Server will be deployed.
+It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering. **Special attention should be paid with the firewall configuration since incorrect configuration may leave the Security Server vulnerable to exploits and attacks**.

 ## 2.4 Requirements for the X-Road Security Server sidecar
 Minimum recommended docker engine configuration to run the security server sidecar container: